steff880/MS2-project-Cottage/README.md

 #### Features Left to Implement

--   Add Attractions section, where user can find all the Attractions provided and choose to take advantage.
+-   Add Attractions section, where users can find all the Attractions provided and choose to take advantage.
 -   Add Login/Register section.
 -   Add more Cottages with different options.
 -   Add different locations.